arjunguha/compsci220-scala/website/hw/recursion/index.md

 sudo docker.io pull arjunguha/cs220
 {% endhighlight %}

+You may neeed to restart the virtual machine.

 Save your work in a file called `recursion.scala`.

 Start your program with these lines: